-Memory Waiting; A Crooked Roadmap of Recovering from Trauma.
+Memory Stored, Memory Waiting; A Journey and Roadmap of Recovering from Trauma.

-In this book, I share the process of finding forgiveness, grace, beauty, and spiritual peace.
-It is a primer on how to live with an open heart; it is a path to finding sacredness and your way home.
+In this book, I share the process of recovering from trauma; finding forgiveness, grace, beauty, and peace.
+It is a primer on how to live with an open heart.
+It is a path to finding our sacredness and way home.

 CHAPTER 1: BEAUTY

-Secrets.
-Oh they took me down.
-The place I stuffed them outgrew itself over time; there was never a space large enough or strong enough to contain them.
-One secret turned into two and away they went as I grew into adulthood.
-Each secret creating another secret to keep the previous one hidden.
-My secret-keeping unintentionally became second nature.
-I forgot I was holding them, silenced as I was by my desire to forget.
-It was especially the painful ones which started the disintegration.
+Secrets broke me down.
+Sheltered, unwanted emotions that outgrew hiding places over time; never a space large enough or strong enough to contain them.
+One childhood secret turned into two and away they went as I grew into adulthood.
+Each secret creating another secret to keep the previous ones quiet.
+This secretiveness unintentionally became second nature, silenced as I was by my desire to forget.
+It was this populous silence which started the disintegration of those restraints.

 I became restless, uncomfortable with my inability to control myself.
 Eventually, I was dimly aware that something was not right.
-Things started falling apart - even though life had tried to get my attention, warning me to pay attention in the same way that an outdoor motion-detector light alerts us when a thief tries to sneak by as we are sitting quietly inside our home, minding our own business.
+Things started falling apart - even though life had tried to get my attention, warning me to pay attention in the same way that an outdoor motion-detector light alerts us when a thief tries to sneak invisibly by as we are sitting quietly inside our home, minding our own business.

 These inner alerts were small at first, irritations that I attempted to send back into the once effective abyss of silence.
 As life sent stronger alerts to awaken me, I worked harder at silencing them.
 The stronger those messages became, the more I tried to numb them.
 When I couldn’t numb them, I numbed myself.
-I worked harder and longer hours, was often on the move, tried yet one more time to find the perfect spouse.
+I worked harder and longer hours, was often on the move, tried yet one more time to find the perfect relationship.
 Eventually, life started shredding my spirit.
 Ultimately, life crashed.